 The Eye See…Eye Learn program was created to address the alarming fact that 75 per cent of children between the ages of five and nine have not had their eyes examined by a Doctor of Optometry and a staggering 93 per cent of all children under the age of five have never been tested; despite the fact that annual eye examinations are covered by OHIP for children 19 years of age and under.

 "Children can be labelled as having behavioural or learning disabilities because they are unable to see or focus on the work when all they require is a pair of eyeglasses.
 An eye exam can give parents the piece of mind of knowing whether their child can see well or not," says Dr. Sheldon Salaba, President of the Ontario Association of Optometrists (OAO).

-Dr. Lareina Yeung, a Mississauga optometrist agrees.
+Dr. Josephine Pepe, a London optometrist agrees.
 "Optometrists have child friendly assessments for determining the complete health of a young child's eyes.
 The exam is thorough so parents will know exactly how their child's eyes are developing and if there are any concerns that require monitoring."